 All these aspects cannot be managed adequately even with the best manual/paper based system designed by the most versatile HR staff.

-Conclusions: To manage human resources qualitatively, both for strategic and operational needs, integrated HR solutions need to be implemented as soon as possible if the company wants to retain its competitive edge.
+Conclusion: To manage human resources qualitatively, both for strategic and operational needs, integrated HR solutions need to be implemented as soon as possible if the company wants to retain its competitive edge.